dattphan15/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+Originally forked from the Lighthouse Labs Tweeter Repository which provided a skeleton for students to complete.

 ## Final Product